gar6920/Numberblocks/memory bank/architecture.md

   - Manages common UI elements for player information
   - Provides hooks for implementation-specific UI components

-### 3. Game Implementations (/client/js/implementations)
+### 3. Game Implementations (/client/js/implementations and /server/implementations)
 Each game implementation extends the core platform with specific gameplay mechanics and visuals.

-**Numberblocks Implementation:**
-- **numberblock.js:**
-  - Extends Player and Entity for Numberblocks-specific functionality
-  - Creates dynamic block stacks based on numeric value
-  - Manages visual elements (face, arms, feet, colors)

-- **operator.js:**
-  - Implements mathematical operators that spawn in the game world
-  - Handles collection and activation logic
-  - Processes mathematical operations between players
+**Implementation Structure:**
+- Client-side implementation code in /client/js/implementations/
+- Server-side implementation code in /server/implementations/
+- Each implementation folder contains its own set of entities, rooms, and behaviors

 **Future Implementations:**
 - Will follow similar patterns, extending the core components